cksystemsteaching/selfie/README.md

 > Builtin procedures versus library procedures

 Not using any library code is so unusual that, back in the day, I did not even know that a standard C compiler generates executable code for a C program that can interact with me in a terminal yet without including any library code for performing input and output at all.
 Instead, I happened to be using, unknowingly, *builtin procedures*, named exactly the same as typical *library procedures* for performing input and output, that were nevertheless sufficient for our purposes.
 Turns out that C compilers, in the absence of library code, generate code at least for builtin procedures, and then add that code to the code generated for the compiled program.
 The selfie compiler mimics that behavior with eight builtin procedures featured in C\*.
-Out of these procedures, the following three procedures are used for convenience when printing data:
+Out of these procedures, the following five builtin procedures are strictly needed for bootstrapping selfie:

-1. `printf`: a formatted string to the console
-2. `sprintf`: a formatted string to a buffer in memory
-3. `dprintf`: a formatted string to a file

-All three procedures are variadic, as mentioned before, which helps making the source code of selfie significantly more readable.
-Earlier versions of the code only supported printing data through non-variadic procedures which was quite a bit more cumbersome.
-However, support of variadic procedures and `printf` derivatives in particular is non-trivial.

-> Macros

-The selfie compiler mimics the notion of *macros* in C, namely, the `va_start`, `va_arg`, and `va_end` macros to stay close to the original implementation.
-In the source code of selfie, look for the `var_start`, `var_arg`, and `var_end` procedures which are slightly renamed versions of the original macros to avoid conflicts during bootstrapping.
-Before going into more detail, consider the following five remaining builtin procedures featured in C\* which are strictly needed for bootstrapping selfie:

 1. `exit`: program execution and return an exit code
 2. `read`: a given number of bytes from a file into a buffer in memory